The Colorado Parks and Wildlife Commission unanimously adopted the resolution supporting federal public lands

 Our public lands, the health of those lands, and our access to them are the foundation of our western way of life.
 I know, I repeat myself.
 That’s because nothing is more important here in the American West, save perhaps our fundamental freedoms.
 This should be a bipartisan issue.
 And yet, public lands are more threatened now than they have been at any time in the last fifty years.

-Today, the Colorado Parks and Wildlife Commission unanimously passed a resolution defending public lands, which are essential for wildlife habitat, outdoor recreation including hunting and fishing, and many other uses.
+Today, the Colorado Parks and Wildlife Commission unanimously passed a resolution “Concerning the Protection of National Public Lands in Colorado,” which are essential for wildlife habitat, outdoor recreation including hunting and fishing, and many other uses.
 And by extension, the resolution supports the federal employees in the agencies that manage those lands in the Department of the Interior and the Department of Agriculture.
 This is especially pertinent to the most threatened public lands, which are the multiple-use lands held by the Bureau of Land Management and the US Forest Service.

 So, a big thank-you to Chair Reading and the Commissioners—and all of our agency staff.